 MyGuestlist is one of Australia's start-up success stories.
 Their marketing and comms automation platform now sends over 430 million emails and SMS message annually, providing over 3,000 global businesses an easy way to consolidate customer data and customise campaigns down to an individual level.

 'Sprout' is the 2nd major iteration of their automated marketing platform, and Icon was engaged to design the software interface and promotional website.

 Here's how we did it.

-A word class user experience for a world class marketing platform
+A world class user experience for a world class marketing platform

 Driven by a passionate and talented team of software engineers and designers, MyGuestlist engaged Icon to use a design-led thinking approach when crafting Sprout's user experience.
 The user interface needed to be easy to comprehend, beautiful and functional.